tzok/cli2rest-bio/maxit/README.md

 ## Using the CLI2REST API

 The CLI2REST API allows you to run the MAXIT tool via HTTP requests.
+The convenience scripts now support parallel processing of multiple files using GNU parallel, which significantly improves performance when processing directories with many files.

-Here's how to use it:
+Here's how to use the API directly:

 ### Example: Converting a PDB file to mmCIF